Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - buffet: a mean where people serve themselves different types of food.
 (Def 2: (of wind, rain, etc.) to hit something repeatedly and with great force.)
 - gambol: to run and jump in a happy way.
 - reprimanded: to express to someone your strong official disapproval of them.
+- auspicious: suggesting a positive and successful future.
 -